doomemacs/.github/.github/PULL_REQUEST_TEMPLATE.md

    - Once a maintainer approves it, there's nothing left to do.
 It will eventually be merged.
-   - If we convert your PR to a Draft, it means the verdict is undecided and we need more time to think about it.
+   - If we convert your PR to a Draft, it generally means we like the idea, but some more work must be done before it is merge ready.
    - If you decide to close your PR, please let us know why you did so.

 -->